 TRACS will meet as a full committee at least twice a year; committee meetings will be announced in the Federal Register 15 days prior and are open to the public.
 Notice shall include the agenda, date, time, location, and purpose of the meeting.

-People wishing to appear before TRACS must notify the committee lead planner or committee chairperson at the beginning of the meeting or preferably at least 48 hours in advance.
-Written materials may be submitted to TRACS at any time by sending them to the committee lead planner.
+People wishing to appear before TRACS must notify the FTA at the beginning of the meeting or preferably at least 48 hours in advance.
+Written materials may be submitted to TRACS at any time by sending them to the FTA.